sindresorhus/sindresorhus.github.com/source/content/apps/heic-converter.md

 No. Only `.heic` is supported at the moment because macOS support for other variants is buggy.

+#### Can you support converting JPEG to HEIC?

+I don't have plans to support JPEG to HEIC conversion.
+While HEIC offers some benefits over JPEG, I believe [JPEG XL](https://en.wikipedia.org/wiki/JPEG_XL) is a more promising next-generation image format:

+- Lossless conversion from JPEG to JPEG XL
+- Superior compression compared to JPEG and HEIC
+- Support for HDR, wide color gamuts, and animation
+- Royalty-free, open standard

+I expect JPEG XL to gain more widespread support and become the preferred format in the coming years.
+At that point, I plan to add JPEG XL conversion capabilities here.

 #### Why is this free without ads?

 I just enjoy making apps.
 Consider leaving a nice review on the App Store.